 With so many beautiful hiking trails around Upper Pines Campground, you’re bound to work up a sweat.
 The Merced River offers a refreshing opportunity to take a dip and cool off after a day of activity.

 “Upper Pines sits along the Merced River, and just on the North edge of the campgrounds for the valley.
 It location is great for access to the trailheads for Half Dome, Mirror Lake and Nevada Falls.
-The whole campsite has a great view looking up at Half Dome.
-The river is a perfect spot to wash off or cool down after a hike.” –The Dyrt camper Derek B.
+The whole campsite has a great view looking up at Half Dome.” –The Dyrt camper Derek B.

 TheDyrt.com provides all the information you need to enjoy Upper Pines Campground, from campground reviews and photos to facility details and directions.More Reviews